Stephcrmy22/AgoraWeb_RTC_RTM/README.md

 Follow these steps to run the project locally:

 1️⃣ Clone this repository
 ```git clone <your-repo-url>```
 ```cd <your-project-folder>```

 2️⃣ Install dependencies
 ```npm install```

 3️⃣ Start the backend server
 ```node server.js```

-(Skip this if your project doesn’t include a server.)

 4️⃣ Run the frontend (Vite)
 ```npm run dev```

 Then open the local URL shown in your terminal — usually: